 The Drahmann Center has as one of its goals the support and training of faculty advisors.
 Faculty are encouraged to call the Drahmann Center to ask advising questions or for clarifications on university policy as regards student academics.

 University advisors are also available to meet with faculty for training on advising generally and university core, or to discuss particular advising issues.
-Call the Drahmann Center to make an appointment: 408-554-4318 or email Diana Morlang firstname.lastname@example.org to set up an appointment.
+Email Diana Morlang firstname.lastname@example.org to set up an appointment.

 The Drahmann Center offers workshops for faculty advisors who are new to advising or wish to review general advising topics.
 Generally, workshops are offered in spring quarter prior to the Mandatory May Advising period.
 A Drahmann advisor can also meet with department faculty or attend department meetings to discuss advising.

 Specialized Advising Resources

 In addition to general advising, pre-health career and pre-law advising resources are also available.